aws-samples/aws-do-ray/README.md

 After the container is started, use the [`./exec.sh`](./exec.sh) script to open a bash shell in the container.
 All necessary tools to allow creation, management, and operation of Ray are available in this shell.

 ## Deploy KubeRay Operator
-Once you have opened the `aws-do-ray` shell you will be dropped in the [`/ray`](/Container-Root/ray/) directory where you will find the [`./deploy-kuberay-operator.sh`](/Container-Root/ray/deploy-kuberay-operator.sh) script.
+Once you have opened the `aws-do-ray` shell you will be dropped in the [`/ray`](/Container-Root/ray/) directory where you will find the [`./setup-dependencies.sh`](/Container-Root/ray/setup-dependencies.sh) script.
 This deployment creates a kuberay namespace and a kuberay-operator pod in your EKS cluster within your head node in the kuberay namespace.
-Upon successful deployment, it will be in Running state.
-To check the state of the pod in the cluster, use command: `kubectl get pods -n kuberay`.
+It will then dynamically provision an FSx for Lustre cluster for a shared file system for your ray cluster.
+Upon successful deployment, you will have the kuberay operator pod in your head EKS node, and a bound PVC.
+To check the state of the pod in the cluster, use command: `kubectl get pods -n kuberay`, and to check the state of your PVC, please run `kubectl get pvc -n kuberay`.

 ### The KubeRay Operator
 The KubeRay Operator: gets deployed on the user’s EKS cluster.
 This allows for 3 different types of Ray deployments: RayCluster, RayService, and RayJobs.